Close Menu

 Before you start sawing and hammering away, gather your power tools, mark your chalk line, and get ready to build this shed in your yard.
 The plan should show you how to add floor joists every 6 ft, cut and install the drip edge, fascia boards, and 2×4 end walls.
 Don’t forget to build the door so your riding lawn mower can get in and out easily.
 And yes, securing everything with enough screws to secure is a must—no one wants their shed to fly off at the first sign of a strong wind.

 If you’re wondering how to make sure your shed using the 1×2’s stands firm, your plan should cover how to build a small but sturdy frame on top of the roof.
-Installing the gable end correctly gives your shed that classical look and ensures it blends well in your garden.
+Installing the gable end correctly gives your shed that classic look and ensures it blends well in your garden.
 Also, always check with your local building department before you start—the last thing you need is to dismantle your masterpiece because you overlooked a regulation or two.

 Understanding different styles of shed plans